 Customer feedback from reviews, surveys and social media can be combined with operational data as well as data from CRM and call center tools, to provide a 360-degree view into how your organization should evolve and improve its services to better meet the needs and expectations of customers.

-In 2021 and beyond, businesses that generate and act on insights from omnichannel data will be best-prepared to compete and survive in an increasingly competitive and volatile environment.
+Businesses that generate and act on insights from omnichannel data will be best-prepared to compete and survive in an increasingly competitive and volatile environment.

 3. Despite privacy concerns, tech companies will continue to leverage voice technologies for personalization.